 Such critics also ignore the bountiful benefits science has gifted to us.
 Why aren’t the internal combustion engine, the television, and penicillin controversial inventions when they came from the exact same method as the more controversial discoveries?

-The answer to problems of scientific ethics is not to demean science or to double down on ideological arguments.
+Demeaning science or doubling down on ideological arguments is not the way to fix problems with scientific ethics.
 Those approaches will only stunt actual progress and suppress discussion of real ethical issues.

 The answer is to accept science’s conclusions, then have an open, honest, and unbiased discussion regarding what we should ethically do about those conclusions.

 Anti-science Argument #7: Scientists are arrogant, cold, and selfish.
 They think they know everything.

 If you hold this negative view of scientists, please go out and actually talk with some scientists!
 Most scientists are humble and are constantly questioning their own findings.
 In fact, no one wants science to be wrong more than science itself.

 The scientific method is built not to prove facts, but to disprove facts.
 All scientific facts are only deemed true because they haven’t been disproved yet.
 Scientists take this to heart, and are constantly aware that they could be wrong.

 I’m sure some scientists actually are arrogant and cold, but they’re hardly representative of scientists as a group.
 On the contrary, this is a stereotype that’s usually perpetuated by movies and TV.
 If you ask any real-life scientist for their motivation, almost unanimously, their answer will be some form of, “My goal is to help people.
 I’m working for the betterment of humankind.”